Where To Go For Your Ill-Fated Summer Romance

 Allpress Espresso Roastery & Cafe

 Well you had a good run.
 Thanks to your incessant Love Island viewing, you’ve convinced yourself that it’s physically impossible to dump someone if you’re not in close proximity to an OTT fire pit.
 Let us assure you that that’s simply not true.
 Might we suggest Allpress Dalston’s lovely patio to cushion the blow.
-A two-storey coffee shop (read as: many witnesses) they serve excellent iced numbers and there’s enough foliage to make it feel like you’re doing this in the classiest way possible.
-Once they’ve finished saying heartwarming things like ‘but think of all the bad things we did in London Fields lido’ and have retreated with some of their dignity, treat yourself to another coffee and accept that you’re never getting that Factor 50 from Boots back.
+A two-storey coffee shop (read as: many witnesses), they serve excellent iced coffee and there’s enough foliage to make it feel like you’re doing this in the classiest way possible.
 Here’s to good coffee.
-Here’s to blissful solitude.
-And above all, here’s to the sweet mems that will keep you warm through the winter until you do it all again next summer.
+Here’s to solitude.
+And here’s hoping they don’t change their Disney Plus log-in.